-- Relevance: Your logo should be clearly connected to your industry or products and services.
+- Relevant: Your logo should be clearly connected to your industry or products and services.

 16. What is Your Font?

-Most brand's visual guidelines include a list of three or four fonts.
-This will often include a primary and supporting fonts.
+Most brands' visual guidelines include a list of three or four fonts.
+This will often include primary and supporting fonts.
 By selecting typography from within the category that best aligns with your brand's values, you can get the right message to your target customers.

 17. What are Your Colors?